jihirshu/chironix_task1/README.md

 	sudo apt-get update
 	sudo apt-get install ros-melodic-husky-simulator
 	export HUSKY_GAZEBO_DESCRIPTION=$(rospack find husky_gazebo)/urdf/description.gazebo.xacro
-	sudo apt-get install ros-melodic-husky-navigation
-	sudo apt-get install ros-melodic-husky-viz

-Please make sure that everything is in order by running these four commands in separate terminals :
+Please make sure that everything is in order by running this command in a terminal :

 	roslaunch husky_gazebo husky_empty_world.launch
-	roslaunch husky_gazebo husky_playpen.launch
-	roslaunch husky_viz view_robot.launch
-	roslaunch husky_navigation amcl_demo.launch

-If any of the above commands repeatedly fail, make sure that the instructions on this [tutorial](http://wiki.ros.org/Robots/Husky) has been followed.
+If the above command repeatedly fails, make sure that the instructions on this [tutorial](http://wiki.ros.org/Robots/Husky) has been followed.

 # Task 1 Installation: